CloudifySource/cloudify-recipes/service-recipes/apacheLB/README.md

 You can enable/disable the usage of a sticky session, by modifying the useStickysession property in apacheLB-service.properties.

-> *Important*: In order to use this recipe you must be a sudoer in the installed VMs.
+> *Important*: <strong>In order to use this recipe, the installing user must be a sudoer in the installed VMs.</strong>

 ## Registering a service instance to the Apache load balancer.

-In apacheLB-service.groovy there are two custom commands: addNode and removeNode.
+In apacheLB-service.groovy, there are two custom commands: addNode and removeNode.
-You need to add a *postStart* lifecycle event to each service that you want its instances to be added to the load balancer as members(nodes).
+You need to add a <strong>postStart</strong> lifecycle event to each service that you want its instances to be able to add themselves to the load balancer as members(nodes).
-You need to add a *postStop* lifecycle event to each service that you want its instances to be able to remove themselves from the load balancer.
+You need to add a  <strong>postStop</strong> lifecycle event to each service that you want its instances to be able to remove themselves from the load balancer.

 <pre><code>
 	lifecycle {